Where THE MONEY GOES

 - Communicate the ways in which comparative oncology is accelerating the treatment and prevention of cancer

-- Provide financial assistance to people who have dogs with cancer but cannot afford the high cost of treatment
+- Provide financial assistance to people who have dogs and cats with cancer but cannot afford the high cost of treatment

 - Encourage and promote research focused on the biologic similarity of cancer in pets and people that will expedite therapeutic and preventive benefits for both

 - Establish Pets&Pals a program designed for pediatric oncology patients that is dedicated to helping pet lovers and professionals understand and work toward improved treatment of dogs with cancer

 - Create “a home away from home” for pet owners and their beloved animal friends to stay together during treatment.

 The primary mission of The Riedel and Cody Fund is to provide financial support to qualified owners of pets with cancer to allow them to give their pet the best possible cancer care and treatment.
 We are predisposed to providing financial aid to qualified, loving, responsible pet owners for treatment that will allow an animal the best chance for a high quality, elongated life.
 Additionally we provide a dynamic source of information and networking through a world class internet presence to assist pet owners, veterinary professionals and practitioners in deciding on various cancer treatment options, understanding potential side effects of various treatments, and ultimately advancing the understanding of the efficacy of various integrated treatment protocols for cancer in animals.

 At the Dog & Cat Cancer Fund we help fight canine and feline cancer.

 - We work directly with veterinarians to help needy families get treatment for their cats and dogs suffering from cancer.

 - We offer grants to help scientists conduct research into the next generation of life saving treatments.